microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_onedriveactivityfilecounts.md

-# Office365ActivationsUserDetail function
+# OneDriveActivityFileCounts function

-Get user detail about Office 365 activations.
+Get the unique number of licensed users that performed file interactions against any OneDrive account.

-> **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).
+> **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business activity](https://support.office.com/client/OneDrive-for-Business-user-activity-8bbe4bf8-221b-46d6-99a5-2fb3c8ef9353).

 ## Permissions